 - The durability of engines and overall build: Regular maintenance and service would be a luxury in a survival situation.
 We, therefore, need motorcycles whose engines would run hundreds of thousands of kilometres and could go for long periods without service.

 Based on my experience with Japanese and European bikes, I would be highly inclined to have a Japanese bike in such a situation.
 Japanese motorcycles are legendary for their durability and dependability.

 - Carrying capacity: It’s not hard to imagine that in an apocalyptic situation, one might have to take a pillion along with rations, fuel, etc. Versatility in the carrying department would be a must-have.

 - Weight: Making a quick escape from a zombie attack might require a lean, mean machine such as a dirt bike.
-Overall, the heavier the motorcycle, the less it can manoeuvre quickly.
+Overall, the heavier the motorcycle, the less it can maneuver quickly.

 Now let’s look at 10 of the best survival motorcycle options:

 Motoped Survival Bike: This bug-out motorcycle is arguably one of the best among others.
 It is very purpose-built and has basic survival features.
-It has a universal rack which allows you to mount multiple gas tanks (one on each side for fuel, or you could also carry gallons of water).
+It has a universal rack that allows you to mount multiple gas tanks (one on each side for fuel, or you could also carry gallons of water).